ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 2.md

 {{% callout information %}}
 By default, most econometric softwares automatically provide $t$-test results.
 Those results **assume** that the errors have a normal distribution.

+If the errors do not have a normal distribution, the $t$-test information provided by the software is invalid.
 {{% /callout %}}